What Is TRI Reporting?

 How Did TRI Reporting Come About?

-- A 1985 release from a similar plant in West Virginia (which hospitalized 28 people according to a New York Time article)
+- A 1985 release from a similar plant in West Virginia which hospitalized 28 people.
+(New York Times article, Ben A. Jackson, August 12, 1985)

 The law behind TRI reporting is included in Section 313 of EPCRA and the specific regulations that must be followed are in 40 CFR Part 372.